cdxy1/caller-min/README.md

 - All clients should use the same sample rate and frames-per-buffer values.
 - This project forwards raw PCM data; it does not mix, compress, or encrypt audio.
 - A significant part of the client was written by GPT-5.2 Codex.
+- Of course, you need the PortAudio lib to run this app.